Terence Rattigan: Early life

 Terence Rattigan was born in 1911 in South Kensington, London, of Irish extraction.
 He had an elder brother, Brian.
-They were the grandsons of Sir William Henry Rattigan, a notable India-based jurist and later a Liberal Unionist Member of Parliament for North-East Lanarkshire.
+They were the grandsons of Sir William Henry Rattigan, an India-based jurist and later a Liberal Unionist Member of Parliament for North-East Lanarkshire.
 His father was Frank Rattigan CMG, a diplomat whose exploits included an affair with Princess Elisabeth of Romania (future consort of King George II of Greece) which resulted in her having an abortion.
 The Royal House of Romania is considered to be the inspiration of Rattigan's play The Sleeping Prince.

 Rattigan's birth certificate and his birth announcement in The Times indicate he was born on 9 June 1911.
 However, most reference books state that he was born the following day; Rattigan himself never publicly disputed this date.
 There is evidence suggesting that the date on the birth certificate is incorrect.
 He was given no middle name, but he adopted the middle name "Mervyn" in early adulthood.